Rainy day Taipei: museums, markets, tea, and cozy food

 Douhua is a dessert of softness.
 It’s not flashy, but it’s deeply satisfying: silky tofu texture, gentle sweetness, and toppings that add contrast without overpowering it.

 Douhua is perfect mid-afternoon (as a cool-down) or after a night market (as a gentle finish).
-It’s also a great rainy-day dessert when shaved ice feels too cold.
+The cold version is wonderful on a hot day, while the warm ginger-syrup version is one of the best rainy-day or cool-evening desserts in Taipei—comforting in a way shaved ice can’t be.

 Hand-picked next reads to make your Taipei plan smoother.